StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 Clone detection using StoneDetector should result in the highest possible recall with acceptable precision and runtime.
 In order to achieve this objective, certain parameters of our clone detection method have to be chosen.
-Thus, our fifth research question addresses experiments on optimal configuration parameters in StoneDetector, in particular considering the threshold values for syntactical similarity of code clones and their minimum size.
+Thus, our fourth research question addresses experiments on optimal configuration parameters in StoneDetector, in particular considering the threshold values for syntactical similarity of code clones, their minimum size, the used similarity measure, i.e., string metric, and hashing algorithm for comparing and encoding code fragments, respectively.

 In the experiments presented so far, we have chosen 15 lines as the \emph{minimum size of code clone fragments}.
 In order to justify our previous claim that smaller code fragments in general result in a skewed comparison, we performed additional experiments using different minimum sizes of code clones on BigCloneBench.
 In Table~\ref{tbl:otherresults}, we report recall values when a minimum size of 6 lines of code is used instead of 15 lines, since 6 lines of code are often used in the literature as well.
 Note that we have again omitted the tools Deckard and iClones due to their lower precision.
 As expected, the shown recall values are in general higher compared to those in Table~\ref{tbl:results}.
-This can be well explained by Java methods with only 6 lines of source code, where half of the lines are just taken by the method's annotations, signature, and curly braces.
+This can well be explained by Java methods with only 6 lines of source code, where half of the lines are just taken by the method's annotations, signature, and curly braces.
 We, though, do not observe substantial changes in the tools' comparisons, besides Oreo now outperforming StoneDetector in the case of Moderately Type 3 code clones.
 Furthermore, we also considered other minimum sizes in the range from 6 to 20 lines of code, though only for our tool StoneDetector.
 Due to space constraints, instead of providing the respective numbers, we have plotted the resulting precision and recall on BigCloneBench in Fig.~\ref{fig:experiments}.
+Note that we provide the detailed results as supplementary information online\footnote{\url{https://stonedetector.fmi.uni-jena.de/}}.
 As can be seen, comparable recall values have been obtained, while precision values range from 96\% to 100\%, with increasing values for increasing minimum sizes of code clones.
 We can thus confirm our stated conclusion that increased minimum clone size supports the precision of clone detectors~\cite{DBLP:conf/icse/WangSWXR18}.